 Derek startled -- speaking of bloodlines.
 His jumpiness simply left his uncle smiling his most pale, unnerving smile.

 “You’re up early,” Derek observed.
-His wet boots squished against the stones as he shifted, uncomfortable with Peter's proximity.
+His wet boots squished against the stones as he shifted, uncomfortable in such close proximity to Peter's grim countenance.
 “I can’t remember the last time I saw you out and about in the daylight hours.”

 “Hard to have a proper nap with this kind of carrying on outside your window,” Peter observed, sliding his eyes away from Derek and giving the lake a thoughtful look.